-1.5.1 Chancellor
+1.4.1 Chancellor

-The Chancellor is the chief executive officer, or administrative head, of the campus.
-As chief executive officer, the Chancellor is fully responsible for the administration and management of the campus.
-The Chancellor represents the campus in all matters that go before the President and the Board of Trustees.
-The Chancellor delegates responsibility for various campus operations to vice-chancellors.
+The chancellor is the chief executive officer, or administrative head, of the campus.
+As chief executive officer, the chancellor is fully responsible for the administration and management of the campus.
+The chancellor represents the campus in all matters that go before the president and the Board of Trustees.
+The chancellor delegates responsibility for various campus operations to vice chancellors.

-1.5.2 Chief Academic Officer
+1.4.2 Chief Academic Officer

-The Provost is the chief academic officer of the campus.
-The Provost reports directly to the Chancellor and is responsible for the supervision of all academic matters on the Knoxville campus.
+The provost is the chief academic officer of the campus.
+The provost reports directly to the chancellor and is responsible for the supervision of all academic matters at UTK.

-1.6 College and Departmental Administration
+1.5 College and Departmental Administration

-Academic units of The University of Tennessee are varied and diverse both in their role and scope and in their mode of organization.
+Academic units of The University of Tennessee, Knoxville are varied and diverse both in their role and scope and in their mode of organization.
 In most colleges, an academic dean serves as the chief officer and department heads administer the work of academic departments within the college.
 Other college administrators include assistant deans, associate deans, and/or directors.
 In some smaller colleges, the dean also has responsibilities assigned to department heads.
 All administrators are expected to act on principles of shared governance and hence seek the advice and recommendations of faculty.

-1.6.1 Academic Deans
+1.5.1 Academic Deans